Bioinfogithub/ProteinMPNN-Structure-Guided-Design/README.md

 Two case-study folders are included as **examples of how this framework can be used**:

-### 1. Sotrovimab antibody redesign
+### 1. Sotrovimab redesign

 A structure-guided antibody redesign example can be used to study sequence changes around an antibody–antigen interface.

 The folder is intentionally kept as a case-study framework rather than claiming new ProteinMPNN-generated results.

-### 2. VCP-DPBB redesign
+### 2. VCP-Domain redesign

-The VCP-DPBB project provides a relevant protein-domain redesign example involving structure-guided and AI-assisted sequence design.
+The VCP project provides a relevant protein-domain redesign example involving structure-guided and AI-assisted sequence design.

 The case-study folder is designed to document the workflow and connect ProteinMPNN with downstream structural and simulation-based analysis.